Faith Bennett

-Faith Margaret Ellen Bennett (1903–1969) was a British actress and ATA pilot.
+Faith Margaret Ellen Bennett (12 May 1903 – 1969) was a British actress and Air Transport Auxiliary pilot during the Second World War.
+Her photograph featured on a Royal Mail stamp in 2022.

-Biography
+Early life

 Bennett was born Margaret Ellen Riddick on 12 May 1903 in London, England.
 One of her brothers died during the First World War.

+Acting career

+In 1930, she married film writer Charles Alfred Selwyn Bennett, and over the course of the 1930s she starred in multiple British films under the stage name Faith Bennett.